kuwisdelu/MSIResearch/magi-help.md

 ## Session management

-To manage remote sessions, you can either use `tmux` or `screen` on the Khoury login servers or `tmux` or `screen` on a Magi compute node.
+To manage remote sessions, you can either use `tmux` on the Khoury login servers or `screen` on a Magi compute node.

 Please be mindful of shared system resources.
 When running parallel jobs, please use as few workers as you need so that cores are available for other users.